 Welcoming your new baby into your home is a joyful time, one made easier with the right baby products.
-With all the baby furniture available, you may need a little help deciding which baby items your baby needs.
+With all the baby furniture available, you may need a little help deciding which pieces your baby needs.
 This baby furniture buying guide will help you understand the options you have, so you can decide which baby items will make life with your baby the best it can be.

-Bassinets and cradles: For the first month or two of infancy, a crib may be too big for your baby, and you'll want to keep him close during the night.
+Bassinets and cradles: For the first three months of infancy, a crib may be too big for your baby, and you'll want to keep him close during the night.
 Bassinets and cradles are perfect for this time.
 A bassinet can fit right next to your bed, which many parents find ideal, especially when their little one is still especially tiny.
 Many traditional cradles are built on stands, so you can easily rock them back and forth.
 Another similar option is a Moses basket, which can be situated in your bed and easily moved from room to room, so you can keep a napping newborn near you.

 Storage: You may not consider nursery storage until you get the piles of baby shower gifts home.
 In addition to a dresser, consider shopping for closet organizers, bookshelves, hampers, and toy boxes.
 If you're short on space, look for creative solutions.
 Changing tables with drawers and shelves provide space for diapering essentials, while tall bookshelves with colorful canvas boxes allow you to store or show off your child's things.